Operations Management Insights for Founders

 I Built This Business From Nothing — Why Does It Feel Like It Owns Me Now?

-There’s a very specific kind of burnout that founders don’t talk about publicly.
+There’s a very specific kind of burnout that most founders don’t talk about publicly.
 Not the dramatic kind where everything is on fire and you can clearly point to what’s wrong.
 Not the kind where a vacation would actually help.
 This is quieter.
 Heavier.
 More confusing.
-The business is technically working.
+The business is technically

 A Window Into How I Think About Work, Leadership, and Founder Freedom